vparjunmohan/TellTheSky/README.md

 - Go to https://openweathermap.org and create an account
 - Subscribe to OpenWeatherMap's  One Call API 3.0 using the following link https://openweathermap.org/api
 - One Call API 3.0 allows 2000 API requests per day and have the following features:
-> Minute forecast for 1 hour
+> Minute forecast for 1 hour,
-> Hourly forecast for 48 hours
+> Hourly forecast for 48 hours,
-> Daily forecast for 8 days
+> Daily forecast for 8 days,
-> Historical data for 40+ years back by timestamp
+> Historical data for 40+ years back by timestamp,
 > National weather alerts
 - Copy the API key from your account.
 If a new API key is generated, it will take an hour to get activated.
 You can use the default API key provided by OpenWeatherMap.
 - Clone the repository.